keksmampfer/ProcessWire-MarkupSitemapXML/README.md

 MarkupSitemapXML
 ================

 A module for ProcessWire that generates a sitemap.xml file for use with major search engines.
 Currently this is only tested with ProcessWire 3+.
+Due the updates the support for older ProcessWire verisons may be lost.

+If you are running older versions, try older states of the branch.

 Generating sitemap
 ---------------------------------------